Ramadan is considered the month of fasting. Before I begin my topic, we have to know what is fasting.

 Avoid using caffeine and sugar-intensive foods:

 Caffeine disturbs your sleep and also consumes water from your body, so it is better to not use caffeine.
-Sugar intensive foods digest quickly and it will make you hungry quickly.
-Try to eat wheat products, fruits like banana and apple.
+Sugar-intensive foods digest quickly and it will make you hungry quickly.
+Try to eat wheat products, and fruits like bananas and apples.

-Our last prophet Muhammad PBUH starts and finish Roza (fasting) by eating dates and milk.
-So it is a good habit to use dates and milk in Ramadan most of the time.
+Our last prophet Muhammad PBUH starts and finishes Roza (fasting) by eating dates and milk.
+So it is a good habit to use dates and milk during Ramadan most of the time.

-If you are ill or below 14 age or traveller or have a newborn baby, then you are not allowed to do fasting.
+If you are ill or below 14 age or a traveller or have a newborn baby, then you are not allowed to do fasting.
 This is because it will harm your health.